tmwnwes/333Arcade/README.md

 # 333Arcade
  Repository for COMP333 Fall Semester Project
 ________
-At Current Date (11/14/2025) the Assignment is Milestone 4.
-If you are a code reviewer for this project and you are reading this sentence, you are in the WRONG BRANCH

-It is imperative that you switch to the Milestone-4-Code-Review-Branch-(Never-Merge) branch

 # Python 3.14 is not currently supported.
 Please use Python 3.13*

 *You may download Python 3.13.9 at https://www.python.org/downloads/release/python-3139/ and then navigating to your specific platform and downloading the installer.

-This project is built using the Carnegie Mellon University graphics library.
-In order to run the launcher and games in their current state, the cmu_graphics folder must be in the same directory as the launcher and games.
-For your safety, you must download the graphics library yourself.
-The installer package for this library can be found at the following link: https://academy.cs.cmu.edu/desktop
+This project is built using the CMU graphics library which can be found at https://academy.cs.cmu.edu/desktop.
+The December 8th update now installs the graphics package for you on your 1st running of the pretend launcher or any game.
+If this process fails (which should not happen), then you should follow the above link, download the package as a zip, extract/expand, and then copy the cmu_graphics folder from the cmu_graphics_installer folder, and place it into this project directory.

 ## UPDATE: place cmu_graphics inside the libraries folder as well for proper usage of the new launcher

 # How to play

 Regardless of platform, please download or clone this entire project repository from the "main" branch.
 This can be accomplised by navigting to the named branch, and then clicking the green "code" button and either downloading as zip or copying the shown link and cloning via your favorite IDE with git cloning functionality, such as VS Code.
-Then download the CMU graphics library mentioned above directly from the source.
-Take the "cmu_graphics" folder from that download (not the entire installer folder, just the cmu_graphics folder) and put it in the same directory as the files from this repository.
-Then make sure you have pyautogui installed.
-This can be accomplished on Windows and Mac with pip or pip3 just by opening a terminal / command prompt and typing pip install pyautogui or pip3 pyautogui.
-If this function fails, instead type python3 -m pip install pyautogui or python3 -m pip3 install pyautogui.
+Running any of the games or the Pretend Launcher will install all dependencies, though you may need to allow certain bits of access and control, but these should come up automatically.

-## MacOS Instructions for OLD LAUNCHER
+## MacOS Instructions for OLD LAUNCHER (PretendLauncher.py)
 If you are on MacOS, you have 3 options for running the launcher:

 1. Open with VS code, and run through the play button at the top right